WHAT IS TIS?

 The Train Information System is a web-based application that supports international Train Management by delivering real-time train data concerning international (partly national) passenger and freight trains.
 The relevant data is obtained directly from the Infrastructure Managers’ systems.

 The system is already fully TAF/TAP TSI-compliant and was, in addition, a frontrunner in terms of implementing this sophisticated framework.
-The system supports mostly internationally active Railway Undertakings in steering their logistical chains and it also provides support to Rail Freight Corridors by providing proper reports for Train Performance Management.
-Currently TIS handles over 4.7 Million single train runs per year.
+The system supports mostly internationally active Railway Undertakings and terminal operators in steering their logistical chains and it also provides support to Rail Freight Corridors by providing proper reports for Train Performance Management.
+Currently TIS handles over 5.8 Million single train runs per year.

 Single Train Runs per Year

 TIS offers its users a wide range of functions supporting Train Management and Train Performance Management, such as:

 The application was developed and taken over by RNE in 2007.
 Thanks to a basic refurbishment carried out in 2012, many user requests could be satisfied.
 The application is continuously being developed, based on business cases and feedback from the user community.
 Thus, the application is equipped to fulfil the business needs of the growing TIS user family.

 - 17 000 trains per day

-- 25 Infrastructure Managers have joined TIS so far, more or less the whole of Europe is covered by TIS already, the system was opened to Terminal Operators
+- 25 Infrastructure Managers have joined TIS so far, almost the whole of Europe is covered by TIS already, and the system was opened to terminal operators

 - Over 1200 unique users per month and 3 000 registered users in total